nadirarfi/aws-terraform-demo-ecs-app-cicd/README.md

 ### Benefits of the CI/CD Pipeline:

 - **Automated Workflow**: The pipeline ensures that every code change is built, tested, and deployed without manual intervention.
-- **Consistent Environments**: Development, test, and production environments follow the same deployment steps, reducing the risk of deployment issues.
+- **Consistent Environments**: Test and production environments follow the same deployment steps, reducing the risk of deployment issues.
 - **Rollback Capability**: The blue/green deployment strategy ensures easy rollback in case of failures, without affecting the production environment.
 - **Manual Gate**: A manual approval step ensures that human oversight is involved in the final stages, adding a layer of security to the release process.